Is it worth replacing my old refrigerator?

 It’s hard to determine the electricity use of a refrigerator because there is so much variance in refrigerator size, and because refrigerators of different vintages tend to have vastly different efficiencies.
 Refrigerators have been getting more efficient over the years, but the electricity consumption of a typical refrigerator today isn’t that much better than a refrigerator from twenty years ago, because folks keep buying bigger and bigger refrigerators.

-Twenty years ago, in 1991, I bought a 17 cubic foot refrigerator that used only 1 kwh per day.
+Over thirty years ago, in 1991, I bought a 17 cubic foot refrigerator that used only 1 kwh per day.
 That was just about the most efficient fridge of that size at the time – but mainly because it had no freezer compartment.

 A particular refrigerator does become less efficient over its life, for example because the gasket no longer provides a perfect seal, or because the compressor and the vent louvers get covered in dust, making it harder for the compressor to expell heat.
 If you notice that the compressor seems to be running more frequently than in the past, that’s a sign of decreased efficiency, which may be caused by these problems, or by a refrigerant leak.

-If you have a fridge bought in the last five years, you should assume a consumption of 400 to 600 kwh per year.
-A refrigerator 5 to 10 years old is probably around 500 to 700, while one 10 years old or more could be double that, because of the combined impact of reduced efficiency of fridges as they age, and the lower efficiency standards that applied at that time.
+If you have a fridge bought in the last five years, you should assume a consumption of 300 to 450 kwh per year.
+A refrigerator 5 to 10 years old is probably around 400 to 600 , while one 10 years old or more could be double that, because of the combined impact of reduced efficiency of fridges as they age, and the lower efficiency standards that applied at that time.

-If you really want to know how much electricity your refrigerator uses, you should use a device like the Kill A Watt meter or Belkin energy cost monitor to measure the fridge’s power consumption.
+If you really want to know how much electricity your refrigerator uses, you should use a device like the Kill A Watt meter to measure the fridge’s power consumption.
 You plug the meter into a wall socket near the refrigerator, then plug the refrigerator into the socket.
 The Kill A Watt EZ meter, among others, even lets you punch in the cost per kwh of your electricity, and after the refrigerator has been plugged in long enough – at least 8 hours, but preferably a day or so – you can calculate the daily electricity use and operating cost of your refrigerator.

 Unfortunately, while efficiency standards have continued to rise, which helps drive innovation and lead to better efficiency per cubic foot of space cooled, the end result hasn’t been a decrease in energy consumption but instead an increase in electricity use and in food waste.
 Americans seem to have responded to the improved efficiency of refrigerators by opting for ever larger refrigerators, to the point where homeowners view a “chef’s kitchen” with a 20 cubic foot stainless steel fridge and a matching 20 cubic foot upright freezer as the sign of a truly sophisticated home cook.
 (In my view, unless the homeowner is running a food-based business out of their home, it’s actually the sign of someone who is way too focused on impressing their neighbors!)
 While this fridge and freezer might have an efficiency per cubic foot that is 50% better than the standard of a decade earlier, the total volume has gone up more than the efficiency, so total power consumption has also gone up.
 Forty cubic feet of fridge and freezer space is an extreme, but overall fridge size has increased greatly.
 My mother in law recently redid her kitchen and bought a 20 cubic foot, 36 inch wide refrigerator/freezer unit, and she lives on her own.
 She was very proud of having bought an ENERGY STAR refrigerator, but the fact is she would have been better off in terms of her energy consumption, if she had purchased a non-ENERGY STAR rated refrigerator that was half the size of that one.